HanSolo/discoweb/README.md

 # DiscoWeb
-A html snippet that can be used at your Blogger sidebar.
+A html snippet that can be used at your Blogger sidebar to discover and download a build of OpenJDK from different distributions using the Foojay Disco API.

 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/HanSolo/discoweb/blogger/screenshot.png)